 From the provider’s point of view, there’s nothing wrong with this but as an exhibitor, could you be doing more to be more creative?

 These opportunities are presented to us to showcase our services so how can an SME stand out at these exhibitions without blowing the events budget?

 Here are some of The Events Hub’s top tips:

-If you’d like to speak to The Events Hub Team about exhibiting or your future event plans, email us at email@example.com or call 01506 300277.
+If you’d like to speak to The Events Hub Team about exhibiting or your future event plans, drop us an email at email@example.com or call us on 01506 300277.